WS2019/2020: Fortgeschrittenenpraktikum HU Berlin Physik - Versuch/Experiment ''Betatron Tune Knob''

 In a electron storage ring like the MLS the tune is the number of betatron oscillations per revolution.
 Since the betatron motion is mainly determined by the electron optics the tune is a property of the machine rather than the beam.
 The exact value of the tune is of great importance in storage rings, where the beam is kept recirculating for many hours while being subjected to all kinds of linear and non-linear forces.
 At times, small variations of the tune by a few 0.0001 of an integer decide about the well being of the beam.
 The goal of this project is to characterize the tune and the betatron oscillation in the storage ring and build a tool to tune the accelerator in a determined manner to a chosen reference value, like you would tune your guitar.

 We can offer the experiment only at selected weekends.
-Possible dates in the winter term WS 2019/2020 were:
+Possible dates in the summer term SS 2020 are:

 No. Date Time Availability